ProtonMail/ios-mail/README.md

 `mint bootstrap`

 3. [DOMPurify](https://github.com/cure53/DOMPurify) and Cocoapods are pre-downloaded.
 We are using git submodules for tracking DOMPurifier.
 After cloning the repository run these two commands:

 `git submodule init`
 `git submodule update`

 4. We are using [XcodeGen](https://github.com/yonaskolb/XcodeGen) to generate Xcode project.
 To create the corresponding project files run:

 `sh ProtonMail/xcodeGenHelper.sh`

 ## Running Proton Mail

 1. In order to run the project you will need first to set your own provisioning profile.
 You can do that in the `Signing & Capabilities` settings of the `ProtonMail` target.

-2. For development purposes we have Core Data's concurrency flag enabled.
-That could occasionaly crash the application.
-If you want to disable the flag, go to the `ProtonMail` scheme and uncheck the laujnch argument `-com.apple.CoreData.ConcurrencyDebug 1`

 ## Dependencies